Transport of localized and extended excitations in one-dimensional electrical lattices

 (b) Coupling impurity: In this case we introduce a different coupling between two given electrical units only (Fig.4).
 This is achieved by means of an inductor $L'$ between say, sites $0$ and $1$.
 The equations are

 After posing a solution in the form (\ref{solution}), one obtains \be t = \left| {\gamma'^2 (1 + e^{i k})\over{1+(2 \gamma'^2-1)e^{i k}}} \right|^2 \ee which is zero at $k=\pi$ only.
-Thus, no Fano resonance in this case.
-This case is reminiscent of the case of a single site impurity that does not have a Fano resonance, too.
-It would seem that in these two cases, the system does not possess enough internal structure to bring about the necessary interference for a Fano resonance to occur.
+Thus, no FR in this case.
+This case is reminiscent of the case of a single site impurity that does not have a FR, too.
+It would seem that in these two cases, the system does not possess enough internal structure to bring about the necessary interference for a FR to occur.

 (c) The next case we examine consists of a single side-coupled impurity where one of the electrical units is coupled to a single unit in the chain, with inductive coupling $L'$ (Fig.5).
-This geometrical configuration is one commonly used in studies of Fano resonances.
+This geometrical configuration is one commonly used in studies of FRs.
 The equations are